picqer/bol-retailer-php-client/README.md

 $client->setAccessToken($accessToken);

 $client->setAccessTokenExpiredCallback(function(\Picqer\BolRetailerV8\Client $client) {
-  // Called at the beginning of a request to the Retailer API when the token was expired or non-existent.
+  // Called at the beginning of a request to the Retailer API when the access token was expired or non-existent and
+  // after a request that resulted in an error about an expired access token.

   $client->authenticateByClientCredentials('your-client-id', 'your-client-secret'); // retrieves a new access token
   $accessToken = $client->getAccessToken();